ccatto/dev-handbook-catto/Front-End/React/Next/next.md

-# Next.js

-# Next.js Overview for Angular/React Frontend + Node/NestJS Backend
+# Next.js Overview - Catto Dev Handbook

 **Next.js** is a React-based framework for building server-side rendered (SSR), static, and hybrid web applications.
 It is widely used for modern frontends with React or TypeScript and integrates easily with APIs and backend services like NestJS.